FunkinCompiler/funkin-extension/README.md

 3. Install the extension.
 4. Run `Funkin: Setup Funkin compiler` command to install necessary dependencies.
 5. Once done, open a new **empty** folder
-6. Run `Funkin: Make new project` to scaffold template for your mod
+6. Run `Funkin: Make new project` to scaffold template for your mod.
 7. Once done, you can customise some settings from ``funk.cfg`` file.
 > Note: filepaths are based on your project's root dorectory
  - ``mod_content_folder`` Points to your mod's base folder.